-DKN Research, a leading engineering firm specializing in micro electronics and packaging technology, unveiled a new concept to create the industry’s thinnest connectors for high density substrates.
-This was made possible after years of a collaborative research and development relationship with Hirai Seimitsu Kogyo (Osaka, Japan), an advanced electronic component supplier, and NY Industries, a flexible substrate manufacturer (Otsu, Shiga, Japan).
+DKN Research recently unveiled a new concept for Ultra Thin Connectors on high-density flexible substrates to showcase the connector’s flexibility and optimize a package design process.
+This was made possible after years of a collaborative research and development relationship with Hirai Seimitsu Kogyo Corporation (Osaka, Japan), an advanced electronic component supplier, and NY Industries Ltd, a flexible substrate manufacturer (Otsu, Shiga, Japan).

 Portable electronics products continue to shrink in size and weight, and display devices are getting thinner and thinner.
 This places an ever increasing demand for semiconductors and passive components to be finer and thinner, and connectors for flexible substrates mounted on printed circuit boards to follow accordingly.
 These connectors must be finer, thinner, possess a smaller pitch, and have a higher pin count.
 Unfortunately, conventional structures for connectors dictate the height be no less than 0.6mm, the flexible substrate pitch be no less than 0.2mm, and pin connections no greater than 60~70.
 A new low profile connecting method must be developed; it is essential to mount/wire using flexible substrates in order to achieve compact and lightweight electronic device technology.